auth0/docs/articles/libraries/lock/v10/index.md

 ## Cross-Origin Authentication

-Embedding Lock within your application, rather than using [universal login](/hosted-pages/login), requires [cross-origin authentication](/cross-origin-authentication).
+Embedding Lock within your application, rather than using [Universal Login](/hosted-pages/login), requires [cross-origin authentication](/cross-origin-authentication).
 In order to use embedded Lock v10 via cross-origin authentication, you must set the [oidcconformant](/libraries/lock/v10/configuration#oidcconformant-boolean-) option to `true`.

 ## Browser Compatibility